wilkar1/demo-stibo/readme.md

 set.

-_When viewing a category, the attributes visible are the total set of attributes linked to a given category, as well as any attribute linked to the parent attributes._
+_When viewing a category, the attributes visible are the total set of attributes linked to a given category, as well as any attribute linked to any parent category._

 The data standard also has a set of *attributes*, which describe the data on the products.
 The attribute has a type, which specifies the type of the value.
 E.g., an attribute could be a *Description* of type